 I’m not a fan of artichokes but I have found that the flavor softens the dish, cutting some of the lemon back.
 This gives my piccata a more balanced flavor.
 But again, if you don’t like them leave them out.

 How to make Veal Piccata

-The first step is to cut the veal into medallions and pound them thin using a meat mallet.
+The first step is to cut the veal into medallions and pound them into thin veal cutlets using a meat mallet.
 This type of cutlet is also referred to as veal scallopine (referring to the cut of veal and not the dish).

-When the veal has been cooked on both sides, add a little white wine to the pan and remove from the heat.
-Add the artichoke heart slices, lemon juice, chicken stock and seasonings to the pan.
+When the veal has been cooked on both sides, add a little white wine to the pan, deglazing the pan which will release all the tasty browned bits from the bottom of the pan adding flavor to the veal piccata.

 Do I have to use wine in my Veal Picatta?

 No, you don’t.
 If you can’t have alcohol, simply leave out the wine.
 Or you can use sparkling water to deglaze the pan instead of wine.

 When you’re ready to serve the veal piccata, coat 1-2 tablespoons of butter with the seasoned flour you used for the veal and place it into the pan.
 The butter-flour compound is called a beurre manie.

-Bring the veal piccata to a light boil, mixing the beurre manie into the sauce.
+Bring the veal piccata to a light boil, mixing the beurre manie into the lemon sauce.

 Place the veal and piccata sauce on a serving platter.
 Garnish the dish with lemon slices and a little bit of finely chopped fresh parsley.

 If you need to make more than 2 portions, cook the veal medallions, remove them from the pan and then make the sauce.
 Keep the veal warm and then top it with the hot piccata lemon sauce.

 Wouldn’t veal be a nice break from chicken?
-The best part is dinner can be done in less than 15 minutes.
+The best part is this delicious easy dinner can be done in less than 15 minutes.